 After the war, Moireach returned to teaching.
 He was Headmaster in Foyers until 1925, and then in Beauly until 1928.
-He was then promoted to School Inspector for Ross and Cromarty.
+Shortly after that he was appointed HM Inspector of Schools for Ross and Cromarty.
 He married Jean MacInnes, from Sleat in Skye, in 1921, and they made their home in Strathpeffer.
 Moireach died, at the age of 74, on 30th May, 1964.

-In addition to the war diary, Moireach wrote poetry while he was in the trenches (he had begun writing poetry before the war).
-After the war, he only wrote prose, and a few articles of his appeared in Gairm.
-These are re-published here (see Sources and Edition).
+In addition to keeping a war-diary, Moireach composed poetry while he was in the trenches.
+He had begun writing poetry before the war.
+After the war he only wrote prose; some essays of his were published in Gairm and elsewhere.
+These are re-printed in the present volume (see Sources and Edition).

 The other war poet whose work appears in this volume is Iain Rothach (John Munro).
 Rothach was born in Swordale, in Point, in Lewis on 10th December 1889.
 He grew up in Aignish and went to school at Knock and at the Nicolson Institute, where he befriended Murchadh Moireach.
-He also became Dux and graduated from Aberdeen University in 1914.
+He too was Dux of the Nicolson and went on to Aberdeen University, graduating in 1914.
 He began studying for the ministry, but joined the 4th Battalion of the Seaforth Highlanders when war broke out.
 He spent most of the war in the trenches, and was promoted to 2nd Lieutenant in June 1916.
 He returned to Britain in 1916, and went back to France in 1917 with another battalion of the Seaforths.
 He was awarded the Military Cross for his heroism at Wytschaete on 13th April 1918, when his battalion successfully fought their way out of a German trap.
 He was killed in action just a few days later, on 16th April.

 Only a few of Rothach’s poems survive, although Moray Watson, lecturer in Celtic and Gaelic at Aberdeen University, is currently working on ‘editions of newly-discovered poems by Iain Rothach’.
 Murchadh Moireach believed that some of Rothach’s poems were lost in France, and that others were given to some unknown person.
 Family tradition states that Rothach gave a selection of poems to a local minister to be prepared for publication, but that the minister subsequently lost them.